-You can change your storefront design with a single click and select different colors, fonts and layouts with our design engine.
 Our ecommerce store builder platform is completely mobile-friendly and your online store is automatically optimized for smartphones and mobile devices.
-Your store editor is also mobile-friendly and you can upload product images, change product prices and view live orders on the go from any mobile device.
+Your store editor is also mobile-friendly.
+Build your online store on the go - upload product images, change prices and manage orders from any mobile device.

-There's a few things you need before starting an online store.
+There's a few things you need before building your online store.
 First you need to think of your store name and make sure no one else in your industry is already using it.
-You will also need to check if a suitable domain name is available.
-Fortunately nowadays you have a lot more options than your traditional '.com' extensions.

 Product pricing can be one of the trickiest parts of ecommerce, especially when you are not there face-to-face in front of your customer to convince them verbally that the price is exactly right.
 Price yourself too low and they may think you're not offering enough value.
 Price yourself too high and your customer might go away to a competitor's store.
 If you are going to be pricing yourself above the market, you better have justification for it.